huggingface/datasets/datasets/multi_re_qa/README.md

 - **Point of Contact:**

 ### Dataset Summary
 MultiReQA contains the sentence boundary annotation from eight publicly available QA datasets including SearchQA, TriviaQA, HotpotQA, NaturalQuestions, SQuAD, BioASQ, RelationExtraction, and TextbookQA.
-Five of these datasets, including SearchQA, TriviaQA, HotpotQA, NaturalQuestions, SQuAD, contain both training and test data, and three, in cluding BioASQ, RelationExtraction, TextbookQA, contain only the test data
+Five of these datasets, including SearchQA, TriviaQA, HotpotQA, NaturalQuestions, SQuAD, contain both training and test data, and three, in cluding BioASQ, RelationExtraction, TextbookQA, contain only the test data (also includes DuoRC but not specified in the official documentation)
 ### Supported Tasks and Leaderboards

 - Question answering (QA)
 - Retrieval question answering (ReQA)
 ### Languages

-[More Information Needed]
+Sentence boundary annotation for SearchQA, TriviaQA, HotpotQA, NaturalQuestions, SQuAD, BioASQ, RelationExtraction, TextbookQA and DuoRC

 ## Dataset Structure